About the Dingo

-The Dingo, Canis lupus dingo, is a placental mammal which means it gives birth to live young, feeds its young via mammary glands that produce milk and has fur or hair of some form.
+The Dingo, Canis familiaris (breed Dingo), is a placental mammal which means it gives birth to live young, feeds its young via mammary glands that produce milk and has fur or hair of some form.
 The colour of a Dingo's coat is largely determined by where it lives.
 The 'standard' coat colour is ginger with white feet.
-However in the desert areas, the fur is more golden yellow while in forested areas the fur can be a darker tan to black.
+However, in the desert areas, the fur is more golden yellow while in forested areas the fur can be a darker tan to black.
 The body fur is short while the tail is quite bushy.

 Its dog-like appearance with a relatively broad head and erect ears, makes the Dingo Australia's largest mammal carnivore.
 With canine teeth longer than those of a domestic dog, the dingo's muzzle is also longer and tapered.